Llucs/SpeedCool-Magisk-Module/README.md

 ✅ Can be easily uninstalled via Magisk
 ⚠️ Use at your own risk (tested and functional, but behavior may vary by device)

+*AIONIX IS COMPATIBLE WITH THE LATEST VERSIONS THANKS TO THE ANTI-CONFLICT SYSTEM, DO NOT USE IT TOGETHER WITH FDE.AI, IF YOU HAVE TO CHOOSE ONE, CHOOSE SPEEDCOOL, IT'S BETTER.*

 ---